gilesorr/robotface-utils/README.md

 ## TODO

-The TODO list will probably be maintained in lead-in comments in each script.
+There are TODO lists in the lead-in comments in each of the scripts, specific to them.
+This list is more general.

+- load `robotface_utils` first, move colours into library, then have user setting of colours after that